-Robbie Coburn was born in June 1994 in Melbourne and grew up on his family’s farm in the semi-rural locality of Woodstock, Victoria.
+Robbie Coburn is an Australian poet.
+He was born in June 1994 in Melbourne and grew up on his family’s farm in the semi-rural locality of Woodstock, Victoria.

-Since his first professional publication at the age of 17, his work has appeared in many Australian and overseas publications including Poetry, Overland, Cordite and Going Down Swinging, and his poems have been anthologised.
-His second full-length collection of poems, The Other Flesh, is forthcoming.
+Since his first professional publication at the age of 17, his work has appeared in many Australian and overseas publications such as Poetry, Overland, Westerly, Cordite Poetry Review and Going Down Swinging, and his poems have been anthologised.

 “Stay tuned!
 Nothing prepares you for the shock of a new voice in poetry, and nothing quenches that thirst better than a good dose of poetry.
 A poetry of place and sensibility can light up a whole landscape, and the poetry of Robbie Coburn does just that.
 In these poems we see him now in the very act of etching out the details, so hold on, and read on through.”